Murrell Associates LLP (“this firm”, “us” or “we”) are committed to protecting and respecting your privacy.

 If we combine personal data with non-personal data, the combined information will be treated as personal data for as long as it remains combined.
 Personal data does not include data where the identity has been removed (anonymous data).

-For the purpose of the General Data Protection Regulations ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation and the Data Protection Act 1998 (“Data Protection Legislation”) the data controller is Murrell Associates Limited a company registered in England and Wales with company registration number 07707219 whose registered office is at 14 High Cross, Truro, Cornwall, TR1 2AJ.
-Our Data Protection Registration Number is Z3011470.
+For the purpose of the General Data Protection Regulations ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation and the Data Protection Act 1998 (“Data Protection Legislation”) the data controller is Murrell Associates LLP a limited liability partnership registered in England and Wales with registration number OC422388 whose registered office is at 14 High Cross, Truro, Cornwall, TR1 2AJ.

 Information we may collect from you and how we use it